Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 It collects metadata from Crunchyroll and sets Description, Images, ... to the existing Jellyfin Items.
 It also brings back reviews and comments, in a read-only mode.
 (Scraped from WaybackMachine)

+Disclaimer: I could not test every anime because Crunchyroll is region locked.
+So please take this into consideration, some animes might not be recognized correctly.
+If you find any bugs you are welcome to create an issue.

 ## Features
 Metadata that will be fetched from Crunchyroll
 - Series